 Additional post graduate training?
 Show me their specialist degrees (from the list below) and make a believer out of me.

 That’s not to say that some progressive doctors don’t study up on complementary and alternative medicine (CAM) as a treatment.
 But the majority is reluctant to discuss CAM with patients due to a lack of education.
 (1)

-How willing is your doctor to discuss supplement use as a treatment?
+How willing do you think your doctor would be to discuss supplement use as a treatment option?